Perform an in-place upgrade of Windows Server

-An in-place upgrade allows you to go from an older operating system to a newer one while keeping your settings, server roles, and data intact.
-This article will teach you how to move to a later version of Windows Server using an in-place upgrade.
+A Feature Update, also known as an in-place upgrade, allows you to go from an older operating system to a newer one while keeping your settings, server roles, and data intact.
+This article teaches you how to move to a later version of Windows Server by using a Feature Update.

 Important